s0um0r0y/cosmo_logic/README.md

    # controller performance.
 It essentially increases the timestep when calculating the target pose, to move the target
    # pose farther away. [seconds]

-It seems like you want to control the UR5 robotic arm using Rviz.
-Below are the instructions to do so:

 1. **Launch Gazebo and UR5 Gazebo Spawner:**
    First, you need to launch Gazebo along with the UR5 Gazebo spawner.
 Open a terminal and run the following command: